Hgarnell/Hgarnell.github.io/bernie.markdown

 ---

 Hi!
 I'm Bernie, and this website was my idea :) To be frank, I got sick of the old wordpress site, and also got a bit greedy, wanting something with my name on it.
 I am currently a university student majoring in Networks and Cybersecurity.
 Outside of my university work I spend my time learning more about security, baking/cooking or at the gym.
-You can also find me going on long walks with my dog Phineas.
+I am currently working on a privacy startup with my co-founder called [FaradayHq](https://faradayhq.com/) that aims to protect peoples privacy online.

 This space to be a place to blog and showcase myself and my hobbies.